The Art of Proxying: Mastering Traffic Management Like a Pro

 4. Dynamic Upstream Selection

-directive, you can conditionally route traffic based on factors like query parameters, headers or cookies.
+directive, you can route traffic based on things like query parameters, headers, or cookies.
+It’s clean, flexible, and saves you from maintaining five different configs that all do basically the same thing.

 Configuration: